LSSTDESC/qp/docs/user_guide/cookbook.md

 - notebook?

-A useful function for quickly plotting a distribution or distributions in your `Ensemble` is the `x_samples` function.
-This is meant to provide a series of x values that should cover the range of data given in all distributions in the `Ensemble`, which can be provided to the appropriate function (`pdf` for most parameterizations, `cdf` for quantiles) to get the relevant y values.
+A useful method for quickly plotting a distribution or distributions in your `Ensemble` is the `x_samples()` method.
+This is meant to provide a series of x values that should cover the range of data given in all distributions in the `Ensemble`, which can be provided to the appropriate method (`pdf()` for most parameterizations, `cdf()` for quantiles) to get the relevant y values.

 :::{note}
-This function only does this for the four main supported parameterizations.
+This method only does this for the four main supported parameterizations.
 For the rest it returns just a default set of points between a given minimum and maximum value.
 :::

 Plotting a CDF from a quantile distribution: